juywvm/roblox-environment-stresser/docs/README.md

 # Roblox Executor Environment Stress Test Suite

-It is a comprehensive stress test script targeting the Roblox **Client** executor environment.
+It is a comprehensive stress test script targeting the Roblox **Client** environment.
 It runs **410 tests** across **18 categories**, each designed to expose inconsistencies, proxy artifacts, hooked APIs, and emulation bugs in custom/executor environments.

 ## How It Works